babykuracha/demo/document/readme.md

-**HematoVision - Advanced Blood Cell Classification using Transfer Learning (Design Thinking Approach)**
+**🚀 HEMATOVISION: TRANSFORMING BLOOD CELL CLASSIFICATION WITH TRANSFER LEARNING**

 ---

-### 1. Empathize: Understanding the Problem
+### 🧠 1.
+Empathize: Understanding the Problem

-Manual classification of blood cells under a microscope is time-consuming, prone to human error, and requires expert knowledge.
-Misclassification can lead to incorrect medical diagnoses.
-To address these challenges, we sought to understand the needs of lab technicians and pathologists, emphasizing speed, accuracy, and accessibility.
+🔍 Manual classification of blood cells under a microscope is:

+* Time-consuming
+* Prone to human error
+* Requires expert knowledge

+❗ Misclassification can lead to incorrect medical diagnoses.

+👥 To address these issues, we engaged with lab technicians and pathologists to identify their key needs:

+* Speed
+* Accuracy
+* Accessibility

 ---

-### 2. Define: Problem Statement
+### 🎯 2.
+Define: Problem Statement

-Medical laboratories need an efficient and accurate system to automate the classification of Red Blood Cells (RBCs), White Blood Cells (WBCs), and Platelets from microscopic images to support clinical diagnosis.
+📌 **Goal**: Design an automated system to classify microscopic images of blood cells into RBC, WBC, and Platelets with high accuracy, helping medical professionals streamline diagnostic processes.

 ---

-### 3. Ideate: Exploring Solutions
+### 💡 3.
+Ideate: Exploring Possible Solutions

+🧪 Potential approaches brainstormed:

-* Use deep learning for image classification.
+* ✅ Deep learning for robust classification
-* Apply transfer learning to overcome limited data.
+* ✅ Transfer learning to leverage pretrained models
-* Implement a lightweight model for ease of deployment.
-* Create a simple and user-friendly web interface for real-time use.
+* ✅ Lightweight architecture for easy deployment
+* ✅ Intuitive interface using Streamlit

 ---

-### 4. Prototype: Model Development
+### 🧪 4.
+Prototype: Model Development

+#### 📁 Dataset

-* **Dataset**: Kaggle - Blood Cells Image Dataset
+* **Source**: Kaggle - Blood Cells Image Dataset
-* **Folder Structure**:
+* **Structure**:

   ```
   blood_cells_dataset/